Posting Number: #1741

 Location: Berkeley, CA (Remote)

 The Public Health Institute (PHI) is an independent, nonprofit organization dedicated to promoting health, well-being, and quality of life for people throughout California, across the nation and around the world.
 As one of the largest and most comprehensive public health organizations in the nation, we are at the forefront of research and innovations to improve the efficacy of public health statewide, nationally, and internationally.

 The California Alliance of Academics and Communities for Public Health Equity (“The Alliance”), a program at the Public Health Institute, is seeking two motivated work-study students of UC Berkeley to provide research and administrative support.
 Students will join a dynamic team committed to working with public health and social justice leaders from academia, community, government and beyond to inform and address policy and workforce needs for health equity.

-This is a Work-Study Level III position.
-To be considered for this position, candidates must be a student currently enrolled in the 3rd year of an undergraduate degree program at UC Berkeley.
+This is a Work-Study Level IV position.
+The student will be hired under a Work-Study Program sponsored by PHI and UC Berkeley.
+To be considered for this position, candidates must be a student currently enrolled in the 4th year of an undergraduate degree program at UC Berkeley.

 Essential Duties & Responsibilities